stealthBS/demo1-repo/README.md

 ```
 C:\Users\user>
 ```
+Inside which there are folders like : 3D Object, .m2 folder, Desktop, Document, Music, Pictures, Videos, etc.

 <br>

 Similarly, when we open Terminal in Linux, then its default path will be like :
 ```
 C/home/user>
 ```
+Inside which there are folders like : Desktop, Documents, Downloads, Music, Pictures, etc.